QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     b

-Notice that this function returns a view on the existing array
+Notice that this function returns a view on the existing array.

-This means that changing the data in the new array will modify the data in the old one
+This means that changing the data in the new array will modify the data in the old one.

 .. code-block:: julia